 Armenia is also home to what is considered by many the oldest cathedral in the world, Etchmiadzin Cathedral – the mother church of Armenia Apostolic Church.

 Etchmiadzin Cathedral is located in Vagharshapat, fairly close to Yerevan.
 The original church was built in the 4th century, between 301 and 303, following the adoption of Christianity mentioned above.
 It was built over a pagan temple, symbolizing the conversion to the new religion.
 The building has gone through a lot during its long history, with several destructions and damages though it never lost significance for the Armenians.

 Etchmiadzin Cathedral is a world heritage site since 2000 and one of the most famous things about Armenia.

 #7 Mount Ararat

-Mount Ararat is a curious one, and it will probably make some of you cringe or be mad, but please bear with us for the explanation!
+What is Armenia famous for?
+Mount Ararat, right?
+Well, this is a curious one, and it will probably make some of you cringe or be mad, but please bear with us for the explanation!